Tyrn/wei/the-insider-en.typ

 presented there both as a speaker and an exhibition object.

-     Bemish  conversed with  the relevant people  and, immediately after the talk he left for the spaceport, having picked up a man named Born - a United Galactic  Fund representative  who was  observing  the  situation  with  the stabilization credit allocated for the Empire.
+     Bemish  conversed with  the relevant people  and, immediately after the talk he left for the spaceport, having picked up a man named Born---a United Galactic  Fund representative  who was  observing  the  situation  with  the stabilization credit allocated for the Empire.